logicly-au/pmhc-mds-spec/doc/data-model-and-specifications.rst

    version 1 of the IAR DST.
 This version was to be used only for Adults.
    As of PMHC-MDS specification v4.0.3 you may supply either v1 or v2 IAR-DST versions.
 Version 2 adds child, adolescent, and older adult adaptions.
-   The PMHC-MDS implemenation of this change is backward compatible with the existing v1 format as the only difference is the extension of the `IAR-DST
+   The PMHC-MDS implementation of this change is backward compatible with the existing v1 format as the only difference is the extension of the `IAR-DST
    - Version`_ domain with v2 specific values.